taranix81/cafe-core/cafe-beans/README.md

 Cafe-Beans provides a simple, annotation-driven IoC framework for Java.
 It manages the lifecycle and dependencies of your components, making your application easier to maintain, configure, and extend.

+The central engine of the framework is the `CafeApplication` class. `CafeApplication` is a stub class designed to be extended by users to define their own application logic.
+Each extension of `CafeApplication` can be run using a different application configuration class (a class annotated with `@CafeApplication`), providing flexibility for various setups and environments.

 ---

 ## Features